 If your lunchroom has a refrigerator and microwave, bring in your dinner leftovers for a nutritious and easy lunch.
 You can also make a large pot of soup, stew, or pasta on Sunday, store it in small containers, and have easy leftovers all week long.
 Chop carrots, celery, and broccoli at the beginning of the week as well and keep them in baggies for quick and convenient lunch additions.

 You can save a lot of money by brown bagging it at least a few times a week.
-Use these nutritious lunch tips from Esurance to feel more energized throughout the afternoon.
-And while we're on the subject of health, make sure you have health insurance coverage that fits your needs.
+Use these nutritious lunch tips to feel more energized throughout the afternoon.
+And while we're on the subject of health, make sure you have health insurance coverage that fits your lifestyle.

 Get your fast, free health insurance quote from an Esurance partner.